 CRRA has previously undertaken cost cutting measures including decreasing its expenses by implementing certain cuts in administrative and operational expenses.
 It also has increased tipping fees and has entered into a two-year electricity sales agreement with Select Energy.
-For fiscal year 2010-11, the Town expects to pay tipping fees of \$69/ton to CRRA for solid waste, with no fee for recycling.
-The Town's Contract with CRRA is set to expire on June 30, 2012.
-The Town is currently reviewing its options for the disposal of municipal solid waste.
+For fiscal year 2009-10, the Town paid tipping fees of \$65/ton to CRRA for solid waste, with no fee for recycling.